younata/coz-e/src/build_log/chapter_4.md

 I cut out 2 lengths (approximately 42-45 inches) of full-width UNI and laid them out.
 I had to cut and rearrange the glass while laying it out, and there was some excess, but this worked well.
 Instead of using the polyester sheet as peel ply, like I had [previously]({{#path_for Chapter 3 - Education and Practice Layups}}), I used plastic sheeting.
 We'll see how it turns out.

 ![Angle shot of the front seatback after the first side is glassed](/assets/images/build_log/chapter_4/front_seatback_first_glassing.jpg)

+It turned out fine.
+I did go back to using polyester peel ply for the aft side of the front seatback.
+Which also turned out fine and was relatively easy to pull out.

+I identified a number of inconsistencies in the epoxy cure on both sides, and will be drilling holes and injecting epoxy into them once it warms up and I'm sure the injected epoxy will correctly cure.

 ## F-28 Bulkhead